cloin/event-driven-minecraft/README.md

   - `filebeat`: Ships `minecraft-server` logs to logstash
   - `logstash`: Receives `minecraft-server` logs from `filebeat` and sends them to an mqtt topic
   - [`mosquitto`](https://github.com/eclipse/mosquitto): Minimal MQTT broker
-  - `mosquitto_messages`: Subscribes to all topics on mqtt broker and prints messages
+  - `mosquitto_messages`: Subscribes to all topics on mqtt broker and prints messages to stdout.
+Useful to see if log output is received by mosquitto.
-  - [`ansible-rulebook`](https://github.com/ansible/ansible-rulebook): ansible-rulebook CLI that waits for messages on mqtt topic and executes some action in response
+  - [`ansible-rulebook`](https://github.com/ansible/ansible-rulebook): ansible-rulebook CLI running a rulebook that waits for messages on mqtt topic and executes some action in response.
+The rulebook loaded by default (configured in `docker-compose.yml`) waits for new player spawn events and then executes an action to send a welcome chat visible to all players.

 ### Event-Driven Ansible